Natural number: Ancient roots

-The most primitive method of representing a natural number is to put down a mark for each object.
+The most primitive method of representing a natural number is to use one's fingers, as in finger counting.
+Putting down a tally mark for each object is another primitive method.
 Later, a set of objects could be tested for equality, excess or shortage—by striking out a mark and removing an object from the set.

 The first major advance in abstraction was the use of numerals to represent numbers.
 This allowed systems to be developed for recording large numbers.
 The ancient Egyptians developed a powerful system of numerals with distinct hieroglyphs for 1, 10, and all powers of 10 up to over 1 million.
 A stone carving from Karnak, dating back from around 1500 BCE and now at the Louvre in Paris, depicts 276 as 2 hundreds, 7 tens, and 6 ones; and similarly for the number 4,622.
 The Babylonians had a place-value system based essentially on the numerals for 1 and 10, using base sixty, so that the symbol for sixty was the same as the symbol for one—its value being determined from context.